 There are a few points of view that can inform you as you develop a brand strategy.
 We’ll call them brand inputs.
-First, it’s important to have consensus internally on what the brand’s goals are, but also to understand the assumptions about your brand that you or your team is operating on when communicating to your customers.
-On that note, it is even more critical to have a clear picture of where you fit in the marketplace and perhaps who you are being compared to, or competing with.
+First, it’s important to have a consensus internally on the brand’s goals and also to understand the assumptions about your brand that you or your team is operating on when communicating to your customers.
+On that note, it is even more critical to clearly understand where you fit in the marketplace and perhaps who you are being compared to or competing with.
 Perhaps most importantly, you’ll need to understand the customer or potential customer’s point of view about your company or your product category.
-That means to do this right, you have to do some research into each of these brand inputs.
+That means to do this right; you must research each of these brand inputs.

-Basically this is you.
+Basically, this is you.
 These are the people that are responsible for the protection and success of the brand.
 This may include executives of a business, board members, and key members of your team.
-In a way, any employee is an ambassador of the brand, and that makes them a stakeholder.
+In a way, any employee is an ambassador of the brand, making them a stakeholder.
 They have a vested interest in the success of the company.
-Stakeholders often know the brand better than anyone, they often believe they know the customer better than anyone, but in all cases, stakeholders are close to the forest, and may not see the trees as well as they would like.
+Stakeholders often know the brand better than anyone, and they often believe they know the customer better than anyone, but in all cases, stakeholders are close to the forest and may not see the trees as well as they would like.

-The audience refers to the company, group or individual to whom your marketing or brand communications is intended to reach.
-This includes, but is not limited to customers, influencers and often there are internal audiences as well.
-Understanding the motivations of the audience (especially the customer that will buy your product) helps you to find a connection between your goals and theirs.
+The audience refers to the company, group, or individual to whom your marketing or brand communications are intended to reach.
+This includes but is not limited to, customers and influencers, and often, there are internal audiences as well.
+Understanding the audience's motivations (especially the customer that will buy your product) helps you find a connection between your goals and theirs.
 For example, a fast food restaurant wants to provide quick service at a high volume.
-A mother, on her way to drop the kids off at soccer practice wants to get an affordable meal for her children, and be on time for practice.
-While their goals sounds very different, they are in alignment.
+A mother, on her way to drop the kids off at soccer practice, wants to get an affordable meal for her children and be on time for practice.
+While their goals sound very different, they are in alignment.
 This informs the fast food company how they should structure their service and what they should communicate within their brand marketing to help their consumers get what they want while also achieving their own goals as a business.

-The marketplace consists of opportunities, risks, common themes and competition.
-Every company says they are innovative, many claim to have great quality, great people and good customer service.
+The marketplace consists of opportunities, risks, common themes, and competition.
+Every company says they are innovative; many claim to have great quality, great people, and good customer service.
 These are not differentiators.
 To develop a successful message, you’ll need to be distinctive within the marketplace to be noticeable.
 You can identify the commonalities and differences by observing market trends, noting competitors, and taking note of common themes.
-We take note of things like common language, voice, marketing approach and common colors.
+We note things like common language, voice, marketing approach, and colors.

-Using these brand inputs, you can form a message that targets an outcome that drives toward the goal of the stakeholders, in the voice of the audience and distinctive within the marketplace.
+Using these brand inputs, you can form a message that targets an outcome that drives toward the stakeholders' goal, in the audience's voice, and is distinctive within the marketplace.

 Branding is Action Oriented

 Remember, your brand is a feeling.
 It refers to something that people believe about you.
-The whole of all those things that identify you, and create expectations with your audience.
+The whole of all those things that identify you and create expectations with your audience.
 Branding is the proactive effort to influence that feeling.
 That means you need to take action.
-That means you need to proactively communicate your brand’s message, positioning and promise to the marketplace.
+That means you must proactively communicate your brand’s message, positioning, and promise to the marketplace.
 You might say that means marketing.
-Marketing is a tool, used to communicate your brand to the world, so they can grasp it, and act upon it.
+Marketing is a tool to communicate your brand to the world, so they can grasp and act upon it.